pawelwuuu/permutations/README.md

 ### Configuration file parameters.

-It should contain single line with 2 parameters.
+It should contain single line with two parameters.
 First parameter is length of permutation set (max 60), second is number of permutations that will be generated.
-Config file have to end with a single new line.
-For purpose of generating all of possible permutations type 0 as number of permutations parameter.
+Config files must end with a single new line.
+For purpose of generating all permutations type 0 as number of permutations parameter.

 ## Supported languages
 Only polish language is supported at this moment.